Disclaimer: This post may contain affiliate links. Click here

 - Comfortable weight for you.

 A hand trowel is the most common garden tool.
-It is basically a small shovel that scoops soil and digs holes on a smaller scale.
-They are also useful to uproot small plants to replant them elsewhere.
+It is a small shovel that scoops soil and digs holes on a smaller scale.
+They are also helpful to uproot small plants to replant them elsewhere.
 Hori-Hori trowel comes with a serrated side that allows you to cut through the roots that can be in your way.

 #7 Hose nozzle